 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-The sole building above a wide expanse of sandy beach, The Old Rectory is set on a raised terrace in the dramatic landscape of Rhossili Bay with uninterrupted views of the sea and the tidal island of Worm's Head.
-The house dates from the 1850s with parts of the outbuildings possibly medieval.
-It stands about half a mile down a track from Rhossili village.
+The sole building above a wide expanse of sandy beach, The Old Rectory is set on a raised terrace in the centre of the dramatic landscape of Rhossili Bay with uninterrupted views of the sea and the tidal island of Worm's Head.
+The large traditional rustic dining room is at the heart of the house, which dates from the 1850s with parts of the outbuildings possibly being medieval.
+In days gone by the parson who lived here would have covered the parishes of Rhossili and Llangennith and The Old Rectory is exactly half way between the two villages, very convenient if you fancy sampling the menu at one of the village pubs.

 The Old Rectory is one of our most popular cottages so you may need to wait a while before you can go on holiday here.
-However if you're eager to get away sooner we have some other great cottages nearby, click here to find out more.
+However if you're eager to get away sooner we have some other ideal cottages for a beach holiday nearby.

 Heating: Oil central heating included.